 Install your GAF shingles for their beauty, durability, and affordability.
 They also come in a variety of colours so whatever your priority - GAF has the right shingle for you.

 5 Attic Ventilation

-Helps to remove excess heat and moisture from your attic, saving you energy and extending the life of your roof.
+Proper ventilation helps remove excess heat and moisture from the attic, promotes energy efficiency, and can help extend the life of your roof.

 Lifetime Ltd. Warranty

 Install Any GAF Lifetime Shingle & At Least 3 Qualifying GAF Accessories & You’ll Automatically Get: A Lifetime ltd. warranty on your shingles and all qualifying GAF accessories!* PLUS Non-prorated coverage for the first 10 years!* To get even stronger coverage, choose a System Plus or Golden Pledge® Ltd. Warranty from a GAF factory-certified contractor.